Today, the question is – how deep should you squat?

-It’s advisable to squat at least this deep.
+It’s advisable to squat at least to parallel.
 If you want to go deeper, you may have to work on your flexibility.

 Full Squats/Ass To Grass (ATG)

 A full squat ends when the hamstrings touch the calves.
 This squat is the hardest of all three basic versions and requires the highest amount of active flexibility and mobility.
-The hardest thing for people is to keep proper lower back arch at the bottom.
-If you let your lower back bend at the bottom and you have a heavy barbell on your back, you are risking an injury.
+The most difficult part for most people is to keep the back arched at the bottom.
+If you let your lower back bend while there’s a heavy barbell on your back, you are risking an injury.

 The Happy Medium